History of Rio Grande do Sul: First European occupation of the countryside

 After the Guaraní War, Portugal began to pay more attention to the captaincy, which by this time had just over seven thousand inhabitants, distributed in about 400 estancias and a few hamlets and villages.
 It was detached from Santa Catarina and linked directly to the headquarters in Rio de Janeiro, having a civil governor instead of a military commander.
-When the Governor of the Province of Buenos Aires, Pedro Antonio de Cevallos, learned that the Treaty of Madrid (1750) had been annulled through the Treaty of El Pardo (February 12, 1761) and therefore the line of the Treaty of Tordesillas had to be re-established, he wrote twice to the Governor of Rio de Janeiro, Gomes Freire de Andrade, Count of Bobadela, (who was also responsible for the government of Rio Grande and Santa Catarina), asking for the return of the Spanish territories occupied by the Portuguese.
+When the Governor of the province of Buenos Aires, Pedro de Cevallos, learned that the Treaty of Madrid (1750) had been annulled through the Treaty of El Pardo (February 12, 1761) and therefore the line of the Treaty of Tordesillas had to be re-established, he wrote twice to the Governor of Rio de Janeiro, Gomes Freire de Andrade, Count of Bobadela, (who was also responsible for the government of Rio Grande and Santa Catarina), asking for the return of the Spanish territories occupied by the Portuguese.

 In 1763, taking advantage of the conflict between Portugal and Spain in the Seven Years' War, Pedro de Cevallos attacked and conquered half of the territory of the captaincy of Rio Grande do Sul along with its capital which was the town of Rio Grande, causing the mass flight of the population and forcing a hasty move of the capital to Viamão.
 The Portuguese territory was then reduced to a narrow strip between the coast and the valley of the Jacuí River.
 In 1773, the capital was transferred from Viamão to Porto dos Casais (today Porto Alegre), given its privileged location.
 In 1776, the town of Rio Grande was retaken by Portuguese settlers in the Spanish-Portuguese War.
 On October 1, 1777, the First Treaty of San Ildefonso ended the colonial war and gave Portugal definitive possession of the territory of Rio Grande do Sul, except for the Missions, which remained in Spanish possession.
 Some years later, in the War of 1801, the territory of the Sete Povos das Missões would finally be conquered by the gauchos and annexed to the Portuguese Crown through the Treaty of Badajoz.
 By the end of the 18th century, there were about 500 active estancias in Rio Grande do Sul.